Roman-Hasan/TripNest/README.md

-# ✈️ TripNest - Flight Booking UI (Tailwind CSS Practice)
+# TripNest - Flight Booking UI

 TripNest is a modern and responsive flight booking website UI built using **HTML** and **Tailwind CSS**.
 This is a **practice project** created to sharpen my Tailwind CSS skills by building a travel-related user interface.